Abdul Ghani Baradar: Post-release leadership

 Baradar was appointed a deputy to the supreme leader of the Taliban and the chief of the Taliban's political office in Doha, Qatar, in January 2019, about three months after Pakistan released him.
 He was the most senior of three deputies to the leader, the other two being Sirajuddin Haqqani and Mullah Yaqoob.
 Although he served under supreme leader Hibatullah Akhundzada, according to The Economist, and The Diplomat, Baradar was regarded as the Taliban's de facto leader.
 US Secretary of State Mike Pompeo called him "a very sophisticated player" in a meeting with the then President of Afghanistan, Ashraf Ghani.

 In February 2020, Baradar signed the Doha Agreement on the withdrawal of US forces from Afghanistan on behalf of the Taliban.

 On 17 August 2021, Baradar returned to Afghanistan for the first time since the fall of the first Taliban government in 2001.
-It was rumoured that he would become the president of Afghanistan following the overthrow of the government of Ashraf Ghani by the Taliban in August 2021.
+It was rumored that he would become the president of Afghanistan following the overthrow of the government of Ashraf Ghani by the Taliban in August 2021.
 On 23 August 2021, CIA Director William J. Burns held a secret meeting with Baradar in Kabul to discuss the 31 August deadline for a U.S. military withdrawal from Afghanistan.

-On 14 September 2021, it was reported that Baradar had not been seen in public for several days, and that there were rumours he had been injured or killed in infighting over power in the new Afghan government.
-The following day a video interview with Baradar was released, in which he denied the rumours.
+On 14 September 2021, it was reported that Baradar had not been seen in public for several days, and that there were rumors he had been injured or killed in infighting over power in the new Afghan government.
+The following day a video interview with Baradar was released, in which he denied the rumors.
+During the 2nd 2024 United States presidential debates, former U.S. president Donald Trump mentioned Baradar's role in negotiations which led to the end of the War.